ministryofjustice/opg-sirius-supervision-deputy-hub/README.md

 Additionally, hot-reloading is provided by Air, so any changes to the Go code (including templates) will rebuild and restart the application without requiring manually stopping and restarting the compose stack.

+To develop with your local sirius environment:

+`docker-compose -f docker/docker-compose.yml up -d --build`

 ### Without docker

 Alternatively to set it up not using Docker use below.
 This hosts it on `localhost:1234`